lowRISC/opentitan/hw/ip/sram_ctrl/doc/_index.md

 The S&P network employed is similar to the one employed in PRESENT and is explained in more detail [here]({{< relref "hw/ip/prim/doc/prim_ram_1p_scr#custom-substitution-permutation-network" >}}).

 Another CTR mode augmentation that is aimed at breaking the linear address space is SRAM address scrambling.
-The same S&P network that is used for intra-word diffusion is leveraged to non-linearly remap the SRAM address as shown in the block diagram above.
+The same S&P network construction that is used for intra-word diffusion is leveraged to non-linearly remap the SRAM address as shown in the block diagram above.

 ### Integrity Error Handling